 The blue gene that they carry should not cause any additional health problems, however, color dilution alopecia (CDA) is a problem in other breeds that come in the lilac or blue coat color.
 It has also been seen in Great Danes!

-Color Dilution Alopecia (CDA) causes hair loss, hair thinning, bald patches, and itchy skin.
+Color Dilution Alopecia (CDA) causes hair loss, thinning, bald patches, and itchy skin.
 The exact cause is not well understood, however, it is easily managed.

 It is important to note that CDA does NOT affect all blue Great Danes.